Anita Shapira: Research

-In this period she also started investigating issues connected to culture and collective memory, as in articles on Latrun and S. Yizhar’s short story “Hirbet Hize,” and on the attitudes of Israeli society to the Holocaust and Holocaust survivors.
+During this period, she also began investigating issues related to culture and collective memory, as evident in articles on Latrun and S. Yizhar’s short story “Hirbet Hize,” and on the attitudes of Israeli society to the Holocaust and Holocaust survivors.
 Her book Hatanakh vehazehut hayisraelit (The Bible and Israeli identity) seeks to explain why the status of the Bible has declined in Israeli identity.
-Issues of identity, culture and memory are also the focus of two collection of essays, Yehudim Hadashim, Yehudim Yeshanim (New Jews, Old Jews), and Yehudim, Tziyonim Umah shebeinehem (Jews, Zionists and Between).
+Issues of identity, culture, and memory are also the focus of two collections of essays, Yehudim Hadashim, Yehudim Yeshanim (New Jews, Old Jews), and Yehudim, Tziyonim Umah shebeinehem (Jews, Zionists and Between).

 Many of her books have been translated into English, German, Polish, Russian, and French.

 From 2004-2005, she pursued her research through a fellowship at the Katz Center for Advanced Judaic Studies.

+In a podcast interview conducted with her in October 2019, Shapira discussed her writing approach: "I never think about the audience.
+The audience does not exist when I write.
+I write what I believe is the closest to the truth I can reach [...]
+A researcher must have the ability to observe the protagonists from the outside, those he or she writes about...
+That must be their perspective.
+And perhaps that is what makes the difference between dull writing and writing that allows the reader to connect with the writer, not necessarily with the text itself [...]
+I write about topics where the human drama moves me".